Homemade low FODMAP granola recipe packed full of oats, seeds and walnuts for a healthy breakfast. Vegan and gluten-free.

 - Bake for 40 minutes or until the oats are golden brown and fragrant, and gently stir with a spatula every 10 minutes.

-- Let the granola cool completely in the baking tray, add the dried banana and store it in an airtight container for up to 2 weeks.
+- Let the granola cool completely in the baking tray and store it in an airtight container for up to 2 weeks.

 - rolled oats – 1,83oz | 52 grams recipe calls for 7 oz |200g.
 Even if allowed, there is a lot of low fodmapers that find oats hard to digest so I advise you to test a smaller quantity first.
 And if you want to learn more about oats on the low FODMAP diet, check this post.